Article

 Your check date determines what quarter your tax payment is applied to.
 If you misapply this payment, you will receive letters from the IRS that show over- or underpayments depending on how the payment was misapplied.

-It depends on how long the payments have been misapplied, but correcting this error will almost certainly cost you a significant amount of paperwork and time.
+Depending on how long the payments have been misapplied, making a payroll correction can cost you a significant amount of paperwork and time.

-Take Pennington County as an example.
-It underwent an IRS examination, resulting in substantial penalties ($87,140.63) for mishandling payroll taxes, despite officials believing they were doing it correctly.
+Pennington County underwent an IRS examination, resulting in substantial penalties ($87,140.63) for mishandling payroll taxes, despite officials believing they were doing it correctly.
 The issue arose from employees receiving 24 paychecks per year in advance, which should have been treated as semi-monthly payroll, causing taxes to be paid late.
-The IRS is strict about one-time payroll tax payments, with penalties ranging from 2% to 15% for payments made late.
+The IRS is strict about on-time payroll tax payments, with penalties ranging from 2% to 10% for payments made late.
 To avoid penalties, ensure you pay your withholding tax on time.

 9. Incorrect Time Reporting for Your Employees

 It is important to have a time and attendance system to correctly document your employees’ hours for both worked time and non-worked time.
-Time systems can help account for proper rules on reporting overtime during an employers established work week.
-They are also good to help employees request time off and track their paid time off.
+Time systems can help account for proper rules on reporting overtime during an employer’s established work week.
+They also help employees request time off and track their paid time off.

-This mistake can put your companies name into the paper letting everyone know that you did not report overtime correctly and the amount of back wages that you had to pay out to your employees.
-This is a costly mistake when you under pay your employees and will also lose your employees trust in your company.
+This payroll mistake can put your company’s name into the paper, letting everyone know that you did not report overtime correctly and the amount of back wages that you had to pay out to your employees.
+This is a costly mistake when you underpay your employees and will also cost your employees’ trust in your company.

 10. Not Reconciling Your Payroll Returns to the W-3